How to Combat Burnout with Employee Recognition & Wellbeing Programs

 Burnout doesn’t only hurt the individual experiencing it; it also is one of the biggest contributors to a toxic workplace culture.
 In 2019, Gallup research found burned-out employees were 2.6 times as likely to be looking for other employmentOpens in a new tab.

-Keep in mind, burnout can be more or less prevalent depending on the industry; Harvard Business Review has found stress as a result from work accounts for 8% of the national spend in healthcare each year.
+Keep in mind, burnout can be more or less prevalent depending on the industry; Harvard Business Review’s article titled "National Health Costs Could Decrease if Managers Reduce Work StressOpens in a new tab" reports that workplace stress is responsible for about 8% of healthcare spending across the country each year.

 The new Gallup-Workhuman report found: “Employees who are burned out much or all of the time don’t bring their best to work — they are 63% more likely to not show up at all and are more than twice as likely to look elsewhere for a job.”
 And that can be costly.